 This one might seem obvious, but it’s also the most important.
 If your site experiences a lot of unexpected downtime, slow load times, or database connection errors, then it might be time to start looking into switching to a new server.
 These are all things that directly become between you and your customers, and that’s never good for business.
 Your priority should be having a site that runs smoothly.

 A lot of those common site issues might be the result of outgrowing your shared server.
 You can control your resource-usage all you want with smart web development, but you can’t control how the other sites on your server perform.
 Don’t you want to be ready for when your site goes viral?
-Switching to a server with no “noisy neighbors” or more resources for your site will solve many of those problems that you couldn’t quite pinpoint before.
+Switching to a server with less “noisy neighbors” or more resources for your site will solve many of those problems that you couldn’t quite pinpoint before.
+When looking for a new host, be sure to ask about their scalability, caching, and CDN.
+This will be a good indicator of how well your site will perform once you make the switch.

 Unexpected fees and upgrades